-Once you are admitted to PCC and have met with an academic advisor, you may register for classes on campus or over the internet through myPCC Portal.
-See registration information on the Portal.
-You may not register if you owe money to PCC or any other CCCS College (Colorado Community College System) or if you are on academic suspension.
+Once you are admitted to PCC and have met with an academic advisor, you may register for classes on campus or online through the myPCC Portal.
+(See registration information on the Portal.)
+You may not register if you owe money to PCC or any other Colorado Community College System school, are a male over the age of 18 not registered with the Selective Service, or if you are on academic suspension.

-Required Signatures
+Required Signatures for: